yisraelgrimes/fresh/README.md

 1. Update your info in the `package.json` file.

-2. Go to `./_config.js` and configure your project in the top section (or use the default settings.)
+2. Go to `./gulp/_config.options.js` and configure your project in the top section (or use the default settings.)
+If you want to change any default directory names or file paths, do this in `./gulp/_config.paths.js`.

 3. Initiate your project: